Xiaozhai Tiankeng: Underground river and cave

 The Tiankeng formed over the Difeng cave, which in turn had been formed by a powerful underground river which still flows underneath the sinkhole.
 The underground river starts in the Tianjin fissure gorge and reaches a vertical cliff above the Migong River, forming a 46 m waterfall.
-The length of this underground river is approximately 8.5 km and during these 8.5 kilometers, it falls 364 m The median annual flow of this river is 8.77 m^{3} per second, but its flow rate can reach 174 m^{3}/s.
+The length of this underground river is approximately 8.5 km and during these 8.5 kilometers, it falls 364 m.
+The median annual flow of this river is 8.77 m^{3} per second, but its flow rate can reach 174 m^{3}/s.
 Both the river and Difeng Cave were explored and mapped by China Caves Project in 1994.

 Flora and fauna

-1,285 species of plants, including the ginkgo, and many rare animals, like the clouded leopard and the Chinese giant salamander, have been found in the sinkhole.
+1,285 species of plants, including the ginkgo, and many rare animals, like the clouded leopard and the Chinese giant salamander, have been sighted in the sinkhole.